Elements-Agency/benjaminjyoung/content/artwork/empty-models/index.md

 alt: The oil pastel painting by Ben Young shows a textured still life composition of two green bottles, a green jug, and a brown bowl on a hung white fabric surface against a dark wooden background.
 author: Benjamin J. Young

+progress: Drawn with oil pastels on pastel paper.
+I still don't know if this is considered a "painting" or "drawing".
+The majority of the artwork was done in two evenings.
+But that was the build the basic shapes.
+From there it took a week of coming back to it and fixing details or filling in imperfections.
+The old pastels I had on hand did not make things easier.

 featured: false
 popularity: 12
 ratio: portrait